 The City of Oaxaca, Mexico gave birth to a new institution on June 19, 1966: the Oaxaca Lending Library (OLL), at Hotel Plaza (Trujano 112).
 It must be assumed the opening was not in a traditional Oaxacan way with bands, fireworks, dancing, drinking, priestly blessings, giant beings, and so on.
 This can be said with some confidence, as the Library was the c reat io n of a group American/Canadian expats of some age, not likely to carry on much.
 In the written record, it just says the doors opened on June 19, 1966, and mentions little fanfare whatever.
 Regardless, 50 years later this institution carries on uninterrupted.
 What follows is a bit of history of this remarkable Oaxaca institution.

-The impetus for the creation of the Library came from the bequest of Benjamin Crowell of 600 books in English, through his sister Mrs. James G. Gruener of Cleveland.
+The impetus for the creation of the Library came from the bequest of Benjamin Crowell of 600 books in English.
+His sister Mrs. James G. Gruener of Cleveland managed the bequest on behalf of Mr. Cowell.
 In addition, the Cultural Attaché from the US Embassy in Mexico City, Dr. John L. Brown, brought a number of books in Spanish to the Library.
 Also, the US Embassy Library, the Benjamin Franklin Library, sent a Miss Lage, one of their professional librarians, to teach the OLL volunteers how to accession books according to the venerable Dewey Decimal System.
 As of March, 1967, the Library had 2,000 books, 7 Life Members (250 pesos), 67 Regular Members (25 pesos), and 7 Teacher Members (10 pesos)